Georgia Public Service Commission: Elections

 From 1877 to 1906, the Railroad Commission was a three-member body appointed by the governor and confirmed by the state senate.
 In 1906, the Georgia State Constitution reformed the Railroad Commission into a five-member body elected at-large statewide.
 In 1998, the General Assembly passed HB95, requiring members of the PSC to live in residency districts while retaining the requirement for candidates to run statewide.
 In 1996, Republicans gained a majority on the PSC for the first time, and would win all seats by 2006.

 The 1998 elections change was met since with criticism that the residency requirement diluted the voting power of Black residents in Georgia's racially-polarized voting environment.
 David Burgess, a Democrat who was appointed by Roy Barnes in 1998 to represent District 3, was the first African-American member of the PSC and won election to a full term in 2000, but was defeated for re-election in 2006 by Chuck Eaton.
-Successive African American party nominees, including Democrats and a Libertarian, have failed to win election to any seat on the PSC since.
-In addition, six runoff elections were held for seats on the PSC in 1992, 1998, 2006, 2008, 2018 and 2020, in which racial polarization resulted in candidates preferred most by African-American candidates were repeatedly defeated in runoff elections.
-After the 2020 PSC election, in which African-American Democrat Daniel Blackman was defeated in a run-off by District 4 incumbent Lauren "Bubba" McDonald (who won the most total votes of all three Republican statewide candidates on the runoff ballot, while both David Perdue and Kelly Loeffler lost their runoffs for U.S. Senate on the same ballot), a lawsuit was filed against the PSC election method by Georgia Conservation Voters, alleging that the method violated the Voting Rights Act of 1965.
+Since then, it took until the 2025 election of Alicia Johnson for another African American party nominee to be elected to a seat on the PSC.
+In addition, six runoff elections were held for seats on the PSC in 1992, 1998, 2006, 2008, 2018 and 2020, in which racial polarization resulted in candidates preferred most by African-American candidates being repeatedly defeated in runoff elections.